SELab-2/Dr-Trottoir-4/readme/authentication.md

 # Authentication
+## Update secrets.py
+There is a new `secrets.py` file, don't forget to update yours!

 ## Clean up
 Since authentication brings alot of changes to the structure of the database, we need a clean start.
 Follow these steps to get a clean start.